tpaschalis/tpaschalis.github.io/_posts/2020-03-18-gc-and-concurrency.markdown

     std::mutex m;
     MyGuard<std::mutex> {m};
-    std::cout << "CRITICAL SECTION" << std::endl;
+    std::cout  "CRITICAL SECTION"  std::endl;

-    std::cout << std::endl;
+    std::cout  std::endl;
 }
 ```
+-->

 ## Parting Words

-I hope I could explain the concept I had in mind, without any glaring errors.
-Feel free to reach out for comments and ways to improve this post!
+I'm still looking for a better way to explain this concept with an example.
+Feel free to reach out if you have any good ideas!

 I also recommend watching [MIT's 6.824 class](https://www.youtube.com/watch?v=gA4YXUJX7t8) on distributed systems where this issue was mentioned, if you're into this kind of stuff.

-## Resources
+## Some Resources
 - https://www.modernescpp.com/index.php/garbage-collectio-no-thanks
 - https://www.modernescpp.com/index.php/c-core-guidelines-sharing-data-between-threads
 - https://www.modernescpp.com/index.php/c-core-guidelines-concurrency-and-lock-free-programming